pyflies/pyflies/docs/flow.md

         execute Parity(practice true, random true)

         show Real
-        // repeat test 2 times, each repetion will be randomized repeat 2 times Parity(random true)
+        // repeat test 2 times, each repetition will be randomized repeat 2 times Parity(random true)
     }

 ## Showing screens

-In the above example, we see that first the `Intro` screen is shown to the user for 5s. `for` definition is optional and if not given screen will be displayed until the user provide some input (keypress, mouse click etc.).
+In the above example, we see that first the `Intro` screen is shown to the subject for 5s. `for` definition is optional and if not given screen will be displayed until the subject provide some input (keypress, mouse click etc.).

 We can [pass arguments to screen](#passing-arguments-to-tests-and-screens) which can be used to introduce variable parts in the screen content.
 For details see